Mahmoudbusaleh/php-plus-plus/README.md

 g++ -fPIC -shared -o engine/router.so engine/router.cpp
 ```
 * This turns your routing logic into machine code, making it thousands of times faster than traditional regex-based routers.

+## 🛡 Security
+    *Built-in protection for your routes and views, with an automated compiler that ensures your production environment is always optimized and locked down.
+## 🤝 Contributing
+    We are building the future of the web.
+If you are a C++ wizard or a PHP ninja, join us!

 ##  How to Contribute
 We love your input!
 We want to make contributing to this project as easy and transparent as possible.